ajoslin/switch-fn/readme.md

 }
 ```

-Pass in an array if you're only expecting numbers:
+You can pass in an array if you're only expecting numbers:

 ```js
 var Switch = require('switch-fn')